dotnet/csharpstandard/standard/expressions.md

      >
      > *end example*

 - For an input, output, or reference argument, the variable reference is evaluated and the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
-For an input or reference argument, the variable must be definitely assigned at the point of the method call.
+For an input or reference argument, the variable shall be definitely assigned at the point of the method call.
 If the variable reference given as an output, or reference is an array element of a *reference_type*, a run-time check is performed to ensure that the element type of the array is identical to the type of the parameter.
 If this check fails, a `System.ArrayTypeMismatchException` is thrown.

 Methods, indexers, and instance constructors may declare their right-most parameter to be a parameter array ([§15.6.2.6](classes.md#15626-parameter-arrays)).
 Such function members are invoked either in their normal form or in their expanded form depending on which is applicable ([§12.6.4.2](expressions.md#12642-applicable-function-member)):